PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

 Levenshtein edit distance,
 phonological edit distance, or Khorsi (2012) similarity.
-As implemented in PCT, for a query word, each other word in the corpus is checked for its similarity to the query word and then added to a list of neighbors if sufficiently similar.
+As implemented in PCT, for a query word, each other word in the corpus is checked for its similarity to the query word and then added to a list of neighbours if sufficiently similar.

 For further detail about the available distance/similarity metrics,